 Then, find ways to increase your iron intake.
 Red meat is an excellent source of heme iron and can be enjoyed with veggies and healthy fats such as olive oil.
 Cook with cast-iron pans or use stainless steel pots and pans because they can improve the absorption of non-heme iron in vegetables.
 Fermented foods are also high in non-heme iron so include them in your diet whenever possible.

 If you’re still not feeling better, consider consulting a physician.
-You may have anaemia, which can be treated with dietary changes and medications that boost iron absorption or reduce your need for iron.
+You may have anemia, which can be treated with dietary changes and medications that boost iron absorption or reduce your need for iron.
 If you’re pregnant or breastfeeding, you’ll need to work closely with your doctor before making any dietary changes to ensure proper nutrition for you and your baby.

 What Happens When We Don’t Get Enough?